stew3254/msmf/README.md

-# msmf
+# Minecraft Server Management Framework

-Minecraft Server Management Framework
+There currently isn't much here.
+Just some go programs and random web pages to test stuff.